 - Great blue herons are always standing around in the water, usually in marshes.

 - Egyptian vultures are always throwing stones at ostrich eggs.
-Other types of vultures tend to always be gathering around carcasses.
+Other types of vultures tend to always be gathering around carcasses or flying around in circles over a potential meal.

 - Mesozoic mammals are always shown crawling out of dinosaur skulls just after the K-Pg extinction.